 Marathon Pacing for Optimal Performance

-If it’s good enough for Haile it’s probably good enough for the rest of us so sit down with your coach and plan those marathon pace times.
+So race pacing is a skill to practice and if you do you can have a more ‘comfortable’ race and achieve those goal times.
+If it’s good enough for Mo it’s probably good enough for the rest of us so sit down with your coach and plan those marathon pace times.

 Leave a comment.
 Ask us a question...